JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol2_1.md

 The book claims that the outer space levels are 25 million light years wide.
 I estimate that a superuniverse is about 500 million light years in diameter.
 Obviously 70,000 superuniverses cannot fit into a space level that is 25 million light years wide.
 There must be an arithmetic error — an outer space level is more like 25 billion light years wide.

-Irwin Ginsburgh is a Ph.D. physicist with more than fifty U.S. patents.
+> Irwin Ginsburgh is a Ph.D. physicist with more than fifty U.S. patents.
 His childhood studies of the Bible and his university studies of evolution had raised in his mind a concern about the obvious conflict in our society regarding the origin of mankind.
 He ultimately concluded that the two versions fit well together if one assumes that Adam and Eve were superhumans from some other world.
 His book on this subject, First Man!
 Then Adam , was published by Simon and Schuster.
 Among the letters he received from readers, there were several that suggested that he read The Urantia Book.
 This is how, he says, the book “found” him.
 He has been a reader for twenty years, and writes commentary on science and The Urantia Book.
+{.is-info}

 > The whole marvelous and universal mechanism moves on majestically through space to the music of the meter of the infinite thought and the eternal purpose of the first great source and center.  (p.
 364)